Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 ### The electrical components needed

-Pi Pico → Pi Pico W
+- Pi Pico → Pi Pico W to allow for wireless communication

-Wireless module microcontroller (ESP8266) to communicate with Pi Pico: £4
+- Wireless module microcontroller (ESP8266) to operate temeprature sensor and communicate with Pi Pico

+- AA batteries x2 needed to power ESP8266

+- Holder for AA batteries

 ### Deriving the Best-case Quantity Discount Curve